 - Monster Cookie Protein Bites

-- Preheat oven to 250 degrees and line a large baking sheet with parchment paper.
+- Preheat oven to 250°F and line a large rimmed baking sheet with parchment paper.

 - In a large mixing bowl, combine oats, nuts, seeds and coconut.

-- Add the wet ingredients to the oat mix and thoroughly mix it together.
+- Add the wet ingredients to the oat mixture and thoroughly mix it together.

-- Spread out granola as evenly as possible on the baking sheet.
+- Spread out granola as evenly as possible on the prepared baking sheet.

 - Bake granola for 1 hour and 15 minutes, mixing it and turning it half way through baking.